Negative-Guided Subject Fidelity Optimization for Zero-Shot Subject-Driven Generation: Method

 \subsection{Condition-Degradation Negative Sampling (CDNS)}

-The core idea of SFO is to introduce the target pair $(x_{\mathrm{tgt}}^{+}, x_{\mathrm{tgt}}^{-} )$ and enhance subject fidelity through comparative signals between targets.
-A promising approach for obtaining such pairs for comparison is Self-Play~\cite{spin, spindiffusion}, which performs preference optimization by treating the original targets in the supervised dataset as positive and pairing them with model-generated data as negative.
-Self-Play demonstrates superior performance over conventional preference optimization methods~\cite{dpo, diffusiondpo} that rely on expensive human annotations for constructing target pairs.
-Inspired by the effectiveness of Self-Play, we synthesize the negative target $x_{\mathrm{tgt}}^{-}$ for SFO from a supervised fine-tuned model upon the Subject200K dataset, in which we treat a natural scene photo as the positive target $x_{\mathrm{tgt}}^{+}$ and use a studio portrait on a white background $c_{\mathrm{img}}$ and a contextual text description $c_{\mathrm{text}}$ as conditions, as illustrated in rows $1$ and $2$ of Fig.~\ref{fig:dataset_comp} (a).
+The core idea of SFO is to introduce the target pair $(x_{\mathrm{tgt}}^{+}, x_{\mathrm{tgt}}^{-} )$ and enhance subject-driven text-to-image generation through comparative signals between targets.
+Achieving this necessitates pairs that differ in subject fidelity under identical conditions; however, constructing such pairs is generally infeasible in practice and highly challenging.
+A promising alternative to construct such pairs is Self-Play~\citep{spin, spindiffusion}, which performs preference optimization by treating the original targets in the supervised dataset as positives and pairing them with supervised fine-tuned model-generated data as negatives.
+Since Self-Play constructs target pairs by expanding a supervised dataset with a supervised fine-tuned model, it is a particularly practical option for subject-driven generation, where both a supervised dataset and a fine-tuned model are already available.

-Effective comparative learning requires negative targets that are sufficiently distinct from positives—yet not overly dissimilar—and diverse pairwise gaps across the dataset~\cite{dpo, betadpo}.
-However, as na\"ive Self-Play generates negatives by conditioning on the same input used for the positive target in supervised fine-tuning, the synthesized negative targets rarely fail and replicate nearly identical context as shown in row $3$ of Fig.~\ref{fig:dataset_comp} (a).
-As a result, many synthesized negatives remain highly similar to positive targets in both subject details and contextual contents, limiting the differences between targets and leading to overly difficult comparisons that produce weak learning signals.

-To address this, we propose Condition-Degradation Negative Sampling (CDNS) that amplifies the difference between target pairs by intentionally challenging the condition scenario during synthesis, as illustrated in Fig.~\ref{fig:framework} (b).
-CDNS introduces two key modifications to Self-Play implementation in our settings: (1) we use the complex natural scene image $x_{tgt}^{+}$ as the conditioning image instead of the clean studio portrait $c_{\mathrm{img}}$, which makes it more difficult for the model to reference the subject and leads to more frequent failures.j (2) we replace the rich, context-specific prompt with a generic phrase such as \textit{``a photo of \{item name\}''}, introducing more varied and ambiguous contexts.